cassandrasantoso/somani/README.md

 # Somani
 (app link: somani.me)

-Somani turns Japanese material you actually encounter — a menu, a news article, a photo of a sign — into vocabulary you can save, and then into AI role-play conversations where you practice using that vocabulary, not just recognizing it.
+Somani is a mobile app that turns Japanese material you actually encounter — a menu, a news article, a photo of a sign — into vocabulary you can save, and then into AI role-play conversations where you practice using that vocabulary, not just recognizing it.